Determinism in Continuous Queries on Confluent Cloud for Apache Flink

 Non-determinism in batch processing

-The non-determinism in batch processing is caused mainly by the non-deterministic functions, as shown in the previous query examples, where the built-in functions CURRENT_TIMESTAMP and UUID() actually behave differently in batch processing.
+Non-deterministic functions cause most of the non-determinism in batch processing, as shown in the previous query examples, where the built-in functions CURRENT_TIMESTAMP and UUID() actually behave differently in batch processing.
 Compare with the following query:

 SELECT CURRENT_TIMESTAMP, * FROM clicks;